 Microfluidics, as a technology, address major pain points in the typical diagnostic workflow.

 These benefits have been harnessed in immunoassay applications including ELISA where reagents use and time-to-result are critical.
 Applications where traditional lateral flow devices are common are now being enhanced by microfluidics as well.
 Molecular detection by techniques such as isothermal assay is now better realized by multi-channel and modular optical features.
-This expanding range of microfluidic applications is exemplified by the sheer number of exhibitors in microfluidic technologies present at this year’s AACC meeting.

 An area that is often overlooked but is becoming more and more important in lab operations is the concept of sustainability.
 Reagent and consumables usage have traditionally been closely linked with liquid handling methods and applications.
 Advances in multiplexing and microfluidics and other refinements have helped reduce waste and foster the practice of sustainability.
 Certain consumables, however, are a necessity for automated liquid handling systems and other high-throughput devices – and as such, no obvious way around their use exists.